ardent-development/Clicker/README.txt

                 checking bug.
     - CODE: revise main while loop, change from while active=1 to while true: considerably increases performance?
-       ~ also no need to store active variable, possible memory optimization?
+       ~ also no need to store active variable, possible memory optimization
     - CODE: remove unnecessary recursive variable resetting lines
     - CODE: fix list-compatibility checking bug
        ~ When commands are chained, the old method would assume the results